mdavids/rfc/content/draft-davids-forsalereg-01.md

 Figure: Entry for the "Underscored and Globally Scoped DNS Node Names" Registry

+# Privacy Considerations

+There is a risk of data scraping, such as email adresses and phone numbers.

 # Security Considerations {#security}

 One use of the TXT record type defined in this document is to parse the content it contains and to automatically publish certain information from it on a website or otherwise.
 There is a risk involved in this, when the domain owner publishes a malicious URI or one that points to improper content.
 This may result in reputational damage for the party parsing the record.